xinyadu/nqg/README.md

 ## Overview

 Implementation of neural question generation system for reading comprehension tasks.
-Sentence-level model and paragraph-level model will be made available soon.
+Paragraph-level model and sentence-level model will be made available soon.

 See the paper,
 >"Learning to Ask: Neural Question Generation for Reading Comprehension"